Skip to main content

 Download the full Scottish Agritourism Growth Tracker 2022 results PDF

-The tracker was undertaken in June 2021.
-It based its findings on the responses of 179 farms.
+The tracker based its findings on the responses of 179 farms.
 Two thirds of which were actively involved in agritourism – one third considered agritourism.

 Scottish Agritourism Growth Tracker 2021 results